genesis-writing/gen-tech-writing-portfolio-and-blog-v2/docs/crowrite.md

 # Crowrite - Final Project for CS50x

 Crowrite is a Flask application that assists Technical Writers with their day-to-day tasks.
-I created this application as my final project for [Harvard CS50’s Introduction to Computer Science](https://pll.harvard.edu/course/cs50-introduction-computer-science) course.
+I created this application as my final project for <u>[Harvard CS50’s Introduction to Computer Science](https://pll.harvard.edu/course/cs50-introduction-computer-science)</u> course.
 The name "Crowrite" combines my love for birds and writing, and I think it sounds neat 😎.

 In a nutshell, here's how I built it: